KendallTapani/Python-Impersonation-Trainer/README.md

 A Python application that helps users practice voice impersonations by providing real-time audio analysis and visualization.

+I'm doing an actual react app, this was just to test stuff out.

 ## Features

 - Record and playback voice attempts